gedw99/conduit-mono/README.md

 ## Make system

-NOTE: all files in the root of this repo are replicated in from global system.
+NOTE: all files in the root of this repo are replicated in from a global system.
+So so not  change them :)  Make an Issue and we work it out.

 ## Setup